-So, we’ve talked about how to see the northern lights before on this channel, but today we are talking about where you can see them in Reykjavik.
+We’ve talked about how to see the northern lights before on this channel, but today we are talking about where you can see them in Reykjavik.
 Let’s get into it:

 I’m still riled up about the northern lights thing, because I’m telling you guys that the northern lights do something to your brain and your body that you can’t control.
 It’s like this expression of emotion, and you have to scream, or do a dance, or something.
-So, I hope you’ll all join me in this screaming and dancing, of celebrating the northern lights.
+I hope you’ll all join me in this screaming and dancing, of celebrating the northern lights.

 Alright, let’s get down to it.

 First thing’s first, is if you watched the video on how to see the northern lights, you will know that darkness is the first key factor in being able to see the aurora.
-So, with that being said, when you’re in Reykjavik, you’re at a disadvantage, because it’s bright, right?
+With that being said, when you’re in Reykjavik, you’re at a disadvantage, because it’s bright, right?
 You have lights coming from the city.

 There is a really good place to get away from this, if you’re just staying in Downtown Reykjavik, and that is heading out to the Grotta Lighthouse on the Seltjarnarnes Peninsula.
-So, this is a common place for Icelanders to get away from the city lights and a lot of tourists as well.
+This is a common place for Icelanders to get away from the city lights and a lot of tourists as well.
 So, don’t be surprised if there are other people out there trying to take photos.
 But because of its location, a lot of the city lights are blocked and you can get some good light shots out there.

 Öskjuhlíð Forest near Perlan

 Next place you can in Reykjavik is … Icelandic.
 Okay, give me a minute.
 Ellidaardalur.
 I’m just gonna put the word on the screen.
-So, this is a park area that’s filled with running water and trees and beautiful, but because of where it’s located, again, you’re removed from the light … so.
+This is a park area that’s filled with running water and trees and beautiful, but because of where it’s located, again, you’re removed from the light … so.